Skip to main content

 Build structured training pathways by grouping multiple Training Programs into a Curriculum.

-What is a Curriculum?
+What is a curriculum?

 A Curriculum is a structured pathway made of multiple Training Programs.
 It helps you manage broader role-based or multi-stage training initiatives as a single journey.